infosecn1nja/Red-Teaming-Toolkit/README.md

 * **mkhtaccess_red** Auto-generate an HTaccess for payload delivery -- automatically pulls ips/nets/etc from known sandbox companies/sources that have been seen before, and redirects them to a benign payload. https://github.com/violentlydave/mkhtaccess_red
 * **RedFile** a flask wsgi application that serves files with intelligence, good for serving conditional RedTeam payloads. https://github.com/outflanknl/RedFile
 * **keyserver** Easily serve HTTP and DNS keys for proper payload protection. https://github.com/leoloobeek/keyserver
-* **DoHC2** allows the ExternalC2 library from Ryan Hanson (https://github.com/ryhanson/ExternalC2) to be leveraged for command and control (C2) via DNS over HTTPS (DoH).
-This is built for the popular Adversary Simulation and Red Team Operations Software Cobalt Strike (https://www.cobaltstrike.com). https://github.com/SpiderLabs/DoHC2
 * **HTran** is a connection bouncer, a kind of proxy server.
 A “listener” program is hacked stealthily onto an unsuspecting host anywhere on the Internet. https://github.com/HiwinCN/HTran

 ## Lateral Movement